dimadin/gravatar-signup-encouragement/readme.txt

 * Complete code beautification
 * Added basic documentation to all functions
 * Updated screenshots with one from Twenty Eleven theme
+* Added urlencoding of email addresses so that “@” is still in address after redirection on gravatar.com

 = 2.0.1 =
 * Released on 22nd October 2010